viking2917/ocr-workbench/README.md

  `.gitignore` ignores the .env file, so that file will not be uploaded should you commit to git, to avoid publishing your API keys to git.

+## Gemini Quirks

+On some older documents, Gemini may issue a "RECITATION" error, indicating it thinks the data is part of its training materials, or under copyright.
+It can do this in error, as with our test data.
+There is an issue filed about it somewhere :)

 ## Data Storage

 The app implements two different storage strategies: the data may be stored in the Browser using [RxDB](https://rxdb.info/), or (hypothetically) in the cloud via Firebase.
 Claude generated the Firebase storage implementation but it is completely untested (and would require an authentication setup as well)